Linear and Non-Linear Response of Quadratic Lindbladians: Results

 with a single-particle Hamiltonian where we multiplied the $J_x$ and $J_y$ terms by 2 so that the critical transverse field in the Ising limit of the closed system is at $h_\perp = 1$

 Now, suppose that the model is subjected to boundary dissipators given by the jump operators

-where the Jordan-Wigner string for $J_N$ on the two contours cancels as the total parity of the superfermions is conserved.
+where the Jordan-Wigner string for $J_N$ on the two contours cancels as the total parity of the superfermions is conserved---annihilation of one fermion on one contour corresponds to annihilation of one fermion on the other contour and so the total partiy is preserved.
 The sign is unimportant for the Lindblad evolution since each jump operator appears with its adjoint.
 These jump operators describe the coupling of the ends of the XY chain to two oppositely spin-polarized leads.
 These will preferentially (and incoherently) attempt to collapse the spins at the two ends of the chain to $\uparrow$ and $\downarrow$ respectively.
 The model is depicted schematically in Fig. \ref{fig:spin}(a) where a 1D chain is subjected to a transverse field and is sandwiched in between ferromagnetic reservoirs.

-\subsubsection{Magnetization Density}
+\subsubsubsection{Magnetization Density}

 We are now in a position to calculate the steady-state $z$-polarization magnetization density, $S^z=n-\tfrac{1}{2}$, by using the fermionic response formalism given in Eq. (\ref{eq:density}) and above.
 We find a steady-state SDW phase with mean magnetization zero and long-range spin density wave order as illustrated in Fig. \ref{fig:spin}(b), and a paramagnetic (PM) phase with mean magnetization zero and no long-range order: spin-spin correlations decay exponentially.
-The critical line between the SDW and the PM phases is at
+The critical line between the SDW and the PM phases of the dissipative chain is at

-where $J_x$ is held fixed.
 Notably, the location of the critical line is independent of the dissipation rate $\Gamma$.
-In contrast, in equilibrium, the critical line between ferromagnetic and paramagnetic phases is at $h_\perp^c(J_y)=J_y+J_x$ \cite{franchini2017introduction}.
+While as illustrated in Fig. \ref{fig:spin}, $\Gamma$ plays a key role in determining the amplitude of oscillations in the SDW phase, the oscillations only \textit{exactly} vanish at and above the critical field value in the PM phase, independent of $\Gamma$.
+This critical field can be calculated from inspecting the \textit{bulk} Jordan-Wigner spectrum of the XY spin chain Hamiltonian

+For large transverse fields $h$ in the PM phase, the Jordan-Wigner dispersion has a minimum at $k=0$.
+Conversely, for small transverse fields $h$ in the SDW phase, the dispersion exhibits two minimal at $k = \pm k_{\rm SDW}$ with

+The jump between $k=0$ and $k=\pm k_{\rm SDW}$ dispersion minima occurs at $h_\perp^c(J_y) = \frac{4 J_xJ_y}{J_x+J_y}$ and signifies the phase transition upon adding the boundary dissipation.
+As the phase boundary is crossed from PM to SDW, the dissipative steady state can now preferentially populate the $\pm k_{\rm SDW}$ bulk modes, resulting in a steady state SDW order with momentum $k_{\rm SDW}$.
+We note that this mechanism relies on an intrinsically non-equilibrium steady-state distribution, and stands in contrast to the ferromagnetic to paramagnetic transition in closed equilibrium systems which occurs when the spectrum becomes gapless, i.e. $\epsilon(0)=0$ at $h_\perp^c(J_y)=J_y+J_x$ \cite{franchini2017introduction}.